ThomasBrazier/inrae-rhino-fair/README.md

 (2) COLONY

 The COLONY analysis is performed in `AssignationPic` and `AssignationThu` for France and Germany, respectively.
+The workflow is exactly the same between Pic and Thu directories.
+However, the original comments were in French ands I only translated the French directory (Pic).
+Please see `AssignationPic` for an english commented pipeline.

-The complete workflow is in these directories:
+The complete workflow is divided in these directories for each step:

 *THIS PART IS COMPUTATIONNALLY INTENSIVE*